 A: Just start writing and make sure you are measuring.
 Getting a free tool in place to measure is really easy and will allow you to see the return you are getting (Google Analytics could be a start).
 It is also rather simple to tie content reports to overall goal reports to see baseline metrics (like who is viewing your article), and business generating activity like an account creation or a purchase.

-I think we have a lot to learn when it comes to attracting people to our site with content, but we are already seeing a gain in traffic and user accounts from the work.
+I think we have a lot to learn when it comes to attracting people to our site with content, but we are already seeing an increase in traffic and user accounts from the work.
 I suggest it to every startup I meet with when discussing marketing strategies.
-I also found inbound / content marketing to be a growing focal point for larger firms I have worked for.
+I’ve also found inbound/content marketing to be a growing focal point for larger firms I have worked for.